 These Intervention Referral Forms will not be noted on a student's permanent discipline transcript.
-However, they will be entered in to SSCS Connect for parental viewing and students will receive consequences in the form of conduct points, lunch detention, ISS, OSS, or as assigned by the Dean of Students for each Intervention Referral Form they receive.
+However, they will be shared with parents and students will receive consequences in the form of conduct points, lunch detention, ISS, OSS, or as assigned by the Dean of Students for each Intervention Referral Form they receive.